 FA Respect Code of Conduct for Young Players

-• Always play my best for the benefit of the team
+• Always play to the best of my ability and for the benefit of the team

-• Play by the rules and respect the Referee
+• Play by the rules, as directed by the Referee

-• Listen carefully to what my coach tells me
+• Listen and respond to what my coach/team manager tells me

-• Understand that a coach has to do what’s best for the team
+• Understand that a coach has to do what is best for the team and not one individual player

 • Talk to someone I trust or the club welfare officer if I’m unhappy about anything at my club

-I understand that if I do not follow the Code, I may:
+I understand that if I do not follow the Code, any/all of the following actions may be taken by my club, county FA or The FA

 for Spectators and Parents/Carers

-• Celebrate effort and good play from both sides
+• Applaud effort and good play as well as success

-• Stay behind the touchline and within the Designated Spectators’ Area (where provided)
+• Remain behind the touchline and within the Designated Spectators’ Area

-I understand that if I do not follow the Code, I may be:
+I understand that if I do not follow the Code, any/all of the following actions may be taken:

-• Issued with a verbal warning or asked to leave
+• Issued with a verbal warning from a club or league official

-• Required to meet with the club committee, league or CFA Welfare Officer
+• Required to meet with the club, league or CFA Welfare Officer

 • Obliged to undertake an FA education course

-• Requested not to attend future games, be suspended or have my membership removed
+• Suspended or have my club membership removed